Dalarna University's logo and link to the university's website

 Dalarna University, School of Education, Health and Social Studies, Caring Science/Nursing.
 Karolinska institutet.

-Developing leadership in managers to facilitate the implementation of national guideline recommendations: a process evaluation of feasibility and usefulness2016In: International Journal of Health Policy and Management, ISSN 2322-5939, E-ISSN 2322-5939, Vol. 5, no 8, p.
+Developing leadership in managers to facilitate the implementation of national guideline recommendations: a process evaluation of feasibility and usefulness2016In: International Journal of Health Policy and Management, E-ISSN 2322-5939, Vol. 5, no 8, p.
 477-486Article in journal (Refereed)

 Abstract [en]